Incentives

 to go solar

-These incentives help offset the cost of the initial investment to install a solar system, which in turn shortens the amount of time required for your power bill savings to result in a net positive return on your solar investment.
+These incentives help offset the cost of the initial investment to install a solar electric system, which in turn shortens the amount of time required for your power bill savings to result in a net positive return on your investment.

 Rebates & tax credits